Wilson Bigaud (b. 1905 – 2010) / Chicken Farmer, 1957 / Oil on board / WCA Collection

 • Glissant, Édouard, and J. Michael Dash (transl.).
 Caribbean Discourse : Selected Essays.
 University Press of Virginia, 1989.
 157.

-In December 2019, an HADC team comprised of Fredo Rivera and three student researchers conducted a trip exploring public collections of Haitian art in South Florida.
+In December 2019, an HADC team led by Fredo Rivera and three student researchers traveled through South Florida to study public collections of Haitian art.

 Haitian paintings at the NSU Art Museum Fort Lauderdale’s storage facility in Davie.
 Note the stamps on the back of the canvas.